ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - Environment Variable: `DB2_MEMORY_LIMITS`
 - Default: `12Gi`

+### [optional] db2_ldap_username
+Define the username of db2 in the local LDAP registry.
+If this defined, LDAP user will be the Manage user used to configure the JDBC configuration on MAS.

+- Environment Variable: `DB2_LDAP_USERNAME`
+- Default: None

+### [optional] db2_ldap_password
+Define the password of above db2 user in the local LDAP registry.
+Must define when db2_ldap_username is defined.

+- Environment Variable: `DB2_LDAP_PASSWORD`
+- Default: None

 ### [required] entitlement_key
 Required.
 This is the entitlement key used to install the Db2u Operator and Db2 images.
 Holds your IBM Entitlement key.